exivity/react-orbitjs/packages/react-crud-hook/README.md

           extensions.router.push(`/user/${user.id}`)
         }

-        // You can also include custom properties that will be passed on to the CRUD // /// functions as second argument
+        // You can also include custom properties that will be passed on to the CRUD-functions
+        // as second argument
         include: {
           .........
         }